HarrisKirk/blue-green-dreams/README.md

 # good-weather
 A simple web application (for now) whose deployment is fully automated via kubernetes and linode.
 It completely builds, deploys, tests and destroys a k8s cluster.
+The application code and deployment code are in different docker images.

 # Development Environment
 A make target will perform steps below (without pushing to dockerhub)